Auckland University of Technology offers AUT Vice-Chancellor Doctoral Scholarships to domestic and international students. Applications are open now.

 Application Requirements for AUT Vice-Chancellor Doctoral Scholarships

-It is not possible to file incomplete AUT Vice-Chancellor Doctoral Scholarships applications through the online application process.
+It is not possible to file incomplete AUT Vice-Chancellor Doctoral Scholarship applications through the online application process.
 To submit an application applicants must complete all sections and request the required statements of support.
 Incomplete applications will not be forwarded to the selection panel.
 It must be the following

 upload and submit with the online application: